 - 1 ½ tablespoon apple cider vinegar

-- salt and pepper to taste
+- salt to taste

 Instructions

-- Saute for 5 minutes, stirring occasionally.
+- Sauté for 5 minutes, stirring occasionally.
 You want to avoid stirring too frequently because as the Brussels sprouts hang out untouched they get a nice char to them.

 - Reduce heat to medium-low.